Digital Marketing Best Practices To Keep Your Pages Fresh and Rankings High

 The long and short of it is that if you haven’t reviewed your content in a while, you may be missing out on valuable web traffic.

 Using a few handy digital marketing best practices, you can improve your content.
-We’ve compiled a few handy tips to help you refocus, refresh, and reinvigorate your site’s content.
+We’ve compiled a few helpful tips to help you refocus, refresh, and reinvigorate your site’s content.

 There’s a catch, though: You’ve got to be absolutely, brutally honest with your existing content.